 Make sure to research the standard industry rates for blog writers in your niche or industry.
 Blog writers in tech or B2B often expect to be paid more than writers in other niches, for example.

 Also, avoid setting your rates too low or your writers (especially the really good ones) might eventually leave you for better-paying gigs.

 Once you’ve drafted a solid job description, the next step is to source viable candidates using your preferred online job board or professional network service.

 3. Use LinkedIn and online job boards to source freelancers

 LinkedIn Recruiter is a great place to reach qualified talent through job posts.
 The service allows you to expand your candidate search to over 810 million LinkedIn members.

 Another option you could consider is to look for qualified and highly experienced blog writers in more affordable labor markets, such as India, the Philippines, or Kenya.

 Writers in these markets generally charge much less than writers in the developed world due to their lower cost of living.
 English is also widely spoken in these countries (it’s an official language in all three countries) and college graduates are generally tech-savvy and highly skilled.

-A caveat: Despite the wide pool of talent in these markets, finding highly skilled content writers who can communicate in English like native speakers can be challenging.
+A caveat: Despite the wide pool of talent in these markets, finding highly skilled content writers who can communicate in English like native speakers can be a serious challenge.
 You may have to sort through a long list of applicants before you find a candidate that works for you.
 There’s also the time zone difference and possible cultural nuances that you have to deal with.

-However, if you’ve decided to try this route, check out country-specific online job boards (like onlinejobs.ph in the Philippines).
+However, if you decide to try this route, check out country-specific online job boards (like onlinejobs.ph in the Philippines).
 Other potential hiring platforms include freelance writers groups on Facebook.